creativecommons/.github/README.md

 # .github

-Default templates and guidelines for Creative Commons GitHub repositories.
+Default templates and guidelines for Creative Commons repositories on GitHub.

 ## Overview